KerakTelor86/BlockJumpAI/README.md

 # BlockJumpAI

-A Flappy Bird clone that plays itself and gets better with time.
+A Flappy Bird clone that plays itself.

 Made for a COMP6065 (Artificial Intelligence) group project.